 - Class size is limited to 20 scholars per course, unless otherwise noted.

 - The program starts with orientation on Sunday afternoon for all scholars.
 Class instruction is held Monday-Friday and ends with a parents session on Friday at 1:00 pm.
 Class instruction is held 9:00 am-3:15pm Monday through Friday followed by afternoon activities.
 Commuters check out daily between 4:30-5:00pm.
 Residential and Commuter Plus students enjoy dinner and evening activities.
 View a typical day at camp and a sample class schedule.

-- Partial and full scholarships are also available.
+- Partial scholarships are also available.

 To be eligible for admission to the Carolina Master Scholars Adventure Series, a student must:

 - Be a rising 6th through 12th grader